Boosting Engagement and Efficiency Through Communication and Ownership

 2 co-creation workshops

-Key outcome and deliverables
+Key Outcome and Deliverables

 Designers were empowered to initiate discovery projects in the team's 2024 roadmap, enhancing their engagement.